-Endeavour was the fifth and final space-worthy NASA space shuttle to be built, constructed as a replacement for Challenger, which was destroyed 73 seconds after its launch on January 28, 1986.
-Endeavour first flew in May 1992 on mission STS-49 and its last mission STS-134 was in May 2011.
+The Endeavour was the fifth and final space-worthy NASA space shuttle to be built, constructed as a replacement for Challenger, which was destroyed 73 seconds after its launch on January 28, 1986.
+Endeavor first flew in May 1992 on mission STS-49, and its last mission STS-134 was in May 2011.

 The museum will display the shuttle horizontally in the pavilion while it builds a new addition to its facility, the Air and Space Center.
 When that center opens in five years, the shuttle will be on display in its vertical launch position.